 The gonzo zombie film has become legion during the late 2000s/2010s wherein zombies are mixed with the most ridiculous and incongruous things.
 See titles such as Zombie Beach Party (2003), Poultrygeist: Night of the Chicken Dead (2006), Zombie Cheerleader Camp (2007), Zombie Strippers!
 (2008), Attack of the Vegan Zombies!
 (2009), Santa Claus vs. the Zombies (2010), Bong of the Dead (2011), Cockneys vs Zombies (2012) and Pride and Prejudice and Zombies (2016), among others.
 The reasons for this would simply seem to be the desire to infuse something different into a genre that has been demonstrating for some time that it only had a limited number of original plot moves.
 (For a more detailed overview of the genre see Zombie Films).

 Australia, a great cauldron of B movies in the past, has been relatively slow to jump on board the zombie fad.
 The country did produce one effort back during the original fad with Zombie Brigade (1988) but it would be another fifteen years before the Spierig Brothers made the very strange Undead (2003).
-The modern era has brought sporadic efforts such as Dead Country (2008) and sequel Deader Country (2009), I Am Bish (2009), Theatre of the Dead (2013) and most successfully Wyrmwood: Road of the Dead (2014), while the same year as this came out there was also the excellent Plague (2014).
+The modern era has brought sporadic efforts such as Dead Country (2008) and sequel Deader Country (2009), I Am Bish (2009), Theatre of the Dead (2013), The Dustwalker (2019) and most successfully Wyrmwood: Road of the Dead (2014), while the same year as this came out there was also the excellent Plague (2014).
 Wyrmwood aimed at the same territory but was generally a serious zombie movie, whereas Me and My Mates vs. the Zombie Apocalypse is the first Australian effort in the gonzo zombie genre.